Apply

 The Internal Auditor will decide if and how an investigation shall proceed.
 An investigation may be performed by the Office of Internal Audit or by another investigator or an investigation team, if required.

-Members of the University community, including the accused and the reporter (if known), are expected to cooperate fully with the investigator (or investigation team) to ensure that any suspected wrongdoing is investigated thoroughly.
+Members of the University community, including the accused and the reporter (if known), are expected to cooperate fully with the investigator (or investigation team) to ensure that any suspected financial wrongdoing is investigated thoroughly.

-Members are not to take it upon themselves to investigate a suspected wrongdoing, and they should not discuss a wrongdoing or allegation they have reported with anyone other than as authorized by the University.
+Members are not to take it upon themselves to investigate a suspected financial wrongdoing, and they should not discuss a financial wrongdoing or allegation they have reported with anyone other than as authorized by the University.

 All information about the allegation and the investigation will be shared only with those who have a legitimate need to know.
 Consistent with the principle of an individual being innocent until proven guilty, all reasonable steps will be taken to protect the identity (if known) of the reporter and the accused.